Comprehensive Evaluation of Prototype Neural Networks: Evaluation Metrics

 The visualization location change \textit{VLC}, previously introduced as the prototypical part location change by Sacha et al. \cite{sacha2023interpretability}, assesses the change in the location of the bounding box following a perturbation by calculating the intersection over union.

 To evaluate the similarity change, we use the prototype similarity change \textit{PSC}, formerly introduced as prototype activation change by Sacha et al. \cite{sacha2023interpretability}.
-This metric measures the relative change in the similarity score after the perturbation is applied.
+This metric computes the difference between two similarity values and is used to measure the relative change in the similarity score after the perturbation is applied.

 To complete the evaluation of changes in the saliency map, we introduce the visualization activation change \textit{VAC}, which measures the change in relevance scores between two saliency maps.
 To be invariant to location changes in the visualization, we flatten and sort the saliency maps to get a relevance curve, represented as $\tilde{v}_{p_i}(x)$.
 The difference in activation is measured by calculating the intersection over union of the two activation curves in the following way.
 Let $h \times w$ represent the height and width of the saliency map.